catamphetamine/write-excel-file/README.md

 * `height: number` — Row height, in "points".

 * `span: number` — Column span.
-Even if a cell spans several columns, you still have to provide a value for every cell in every row and column.
+Even if a cell spans `N` columns, it should still be represented as `N` individual cells in the `data`.
+In that case, all the cells except the left-most one will be ignored.
+One could use `null` or `undefined` to represent such ignored cells.
+For example, if the first cell in a row spans 3 columns, then the row would look like `[{ value: 'Text', span: 3 }, null, null, { value: 'After text' }]`.

 * `rowSpan: number` — Row span.
-Even if a cell spans several rows, you still have to provide a value for every cell in every row and column.
+Even if a cell spans `N` rows, it should still be represented as `N` individual cells in the `data`.
+In that case, all the cells except the top-most one will be ignored.
+One could use `null` or `undefined` to represent such ignored cells.
+For example, if the top left cell spans 2 rows, then the first row would look like `[{ value: 'Rows', rowSpan: 2 }, { value: 'R1' }]` and the second row would look like `[null, { value: 'R2' }]`.

 * `wrap: boolean` — Set to `true` to ["wrap"](https://www.excel-easy.com/examples/wrap-text.html) text when it overflows the cell.